-ANTH&205 F,Sp 5 credits BIOLOGICAL ANTHROPOLOGY NS
+ANTH& 205 F,Sp 5.00 credits Biological Anthropology NSCI

 Examines the essential facts of human biological evolution by providing a thorough understanding of the concept of evolution and applying it to the particular details of the evolution of human populations and the fossil record.
 Attention will also be given to the methodology of contemporary research and its application to the study of primate and human evolution.
-(Formerly known as ANTH 206) Prerequisite: None
+Prerequisite: None